-Join Bill Shander for an in-depth discussion in this video Use story even when you don't, part of Data Visualization Storytelling Essentials.
+Join Bill Shander for an in-depth discussion in this video Use story even when you don't, part of Data Visualization: Storytelling.

 Join data visualization expert Bill Shander as he guides you through the process of turning "facts and figures" into "story" to engage and fulfill our human expectation for information.
 This course is intended for anyone who works with data and has to communicate it to others, whether a researcher, a data analyst, a consultant, a marketer, or a journalist.
 Bill shows you how to think about, and craft, stories from data by examining many compelling stories in detail.